Shepherd moon

-A shepherd moon (also herder moon or watcher moon) is a small natural satellite that clears a gap in planetary-ring material or keeps particles within a ring contained.
-The name is a result of the fact they limit the "herd" of the ring particles as a shepherd.
+A shepherd moon is a small natural satellite that clears a gap in planetary ring material or keeps particles within a ring contained.
+The name is a result of their limiting the "herd" of the ring particles as a shepherd.

-Due to their gravitational effect, they pick up particles and deflect them from their original orbits through orbital resonance.
-This causes gaps in the ring system, such as the particularly striking Cassini Division, as well as other characteristic bands, or strange "twisted" deformation of rings.
+Due to their gravitational influence, shepherd moons deflect ring particles from their original orbits due to proximity or through orbital resonances.
+This can carve gaps in the ring system, such as the Encke Gap maintained by Saturn's moon Pan, or lead to the confining of narrow ringlets, such as Saturn's F ring.

 Discovery

 The existence of shepherd moons was theorized in early 1979.
 Observations of the rings of Uranus show that they are very thin and well defined, with sharp gaps between rings.
 To explain this, Goldreich and Tremaine suggested that two small satellites that were undetected at the time might be confining each ring.
 The first images of shepherd satellites were taken later that year by Voyager 1.